PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 **STOP:** What will happen as we increase or decrease the feed rate *f*?
 What about the kill rate *k*?
 {: .notice--primary}

-For some parameter values, our system is not particularly interesting.
+For some parameter values, the system is not particularly interesting.
 For example, the following animation shows that if *k* is too high, then the *B* particles will die out more quickly than they are replenished by the reaction with *A* particles, and so only *A* particles will be left.
 In this animation, *A* particles have been colored green and *B* particles have been colored red.

  * NOAH: INSERT VIDEO SHOWING PREY THRIVING AND PREDATORS DYING OUT.
 Indicate parameters.
 <iframe width="640" height="360" src="../assets/mert_predator_dies_f1e1_r5e5.mp4" frameborder="0" allowfullscreen></iframe>